 Some accident cases can be resolved without ever having to file a lawsuit or go to court.
 The purpose of a demand letter is to make those responsible for the accident aware of their liability.
 It is also to demand that they compensate you accordingly.
 This often leads to some back and forth discussions in which one or both sides make offers to settle the matter without formal legal action.

-How Your Florida Accident Attorney Will Begin the Lawsuit
+How Your Florida Injury Attorney Will Begin the Negligence or Accident Lawsuit

 If settlement negotiations do not happen or the parties are not able to reach an agreement, the next step is to file a lawsuit.
 The document filed in court is formally referred to as a “complaint.”